-Estimating of crosswind integrated Gaussian and non-Gaussian concentration through different dispersion schemes was presented by (Essa and Fouad, 2011).
-Analytical solution of diffusion equation in two dimensions using two forms of eddy diffusivities was solved by (Essa and Fouad, 2011).
+Estimating of crosswind integrated Gaussian and non-Gaussian concentration through different dispersion schemes is studied by (Essa and Fouad, 2011).
+Analytical solution of diffusion equation in two dimensions using two forms of eddy diffusivities is studied by (Essa and Fouad, 2011).

-In this paper the advection diffusion equation (ADE) is solved in two dimensions to obtain crosswind integrated ground level concentration in unstable conditions.
-We use Laplace transformation technique and considering the wind speed and eddy diffusivity depend on the vertical height and downwind distance.
+In this paper the advection diffusion equation (ADE) is solved in two directions to obtain crosswind integrated ground level concentration in unstable conditions.
+We use Laplace transformation technique and considering the wind speed and eddy diffusivity depends on the vertical height and downwind distance.
 Comparison between observed data from Copenhagen (Denmark) and predicted concentration data using statistical technique was presented.